-The Airport issues its senior lien San Francisco International Airport Second Series Revenue Bonds under the 1991 Master Bond Resolution, which provides, among other things, the general terms and conditions of the bonds, the funds and accounts relating to the bonds, and certain covenants made by the Airport for the benefit of bondholders.
+The Airport issues its senior lien San Francisco International Airport Second Series Revenue Bonds under the Trust Indenture, which provides, among other things, the general terms and conditions of the bonds, the funds and accounts relating to the bonds, and certain covenants made by the Airport for the benefit of bondholders.
 Such covenants include not creating or allowing creation of liens on the Revenues or disposing of any property necessary to maintaining revenues or operating the Airport and maintaining specified levels of insurance or self-insurance.
 The Airport may establish one or more reserve accounts with different reserve requirements to secure one or more series of bonds.
-Accordingly, the Airport has two reserve accounts in the Reserve Fund: the Issue 1 Reserve Account and the 2017 Reserve Account, both are held by the Senior Trustee.
-As permitted under the 1991 Master Bond Resolution, the Airport may establish separate reserve accounts for individual series of bonds or may issue bonds without a reserve account.
+Accordingly, the Airport has two reserve accounts in the Reserve Fund: the Common Reserve Account (previously known as the "Issue 1 Reserve Account") and the 2017 Reserve Account, both are held by the Senior Trustee.
+As permitted under the Trust Indenture, the Airport may establish separate reserve accounts for individual series of bonds or may issue bonds without a reserve account.

-Issue 1 Reserve Account - The Issue 1 Reserve Account is the Airport's original parity reserve account established in connection with the first issuance of bonds under the 1991 Master Bond Resolution and which now secures most of the Airport's outstanding bonds.
-Specifically, as of June 30, 2024, the Issue 1 Reserve Account secures all outstanding bonds except the series listed below as being secured by the 2017 Reserve Account, and except for Series 2018B and Series 2018C.
-The Airport may designate any series of bonds as a "participating series" secured by the Issue 1 Reserve Account.
-The reserve requirement is equal to the maximum annual debt service on the outstanding bonds secured by the Issue 1 Reserve Account accruing in any year during the life of all participating series of bonds secured by the Issue 1 Reserve Account.
+Common Reserve Account - The Common Reserve Account is the Airport's original parity reserve account established in connection with the first issuance of bonds under the 1991 Master Resolution.
+The Common Reserve Account now secures most of the Airport's outstanding bonds.
+Specifically, as of June 30, 2025, the Common Reserve Account secures all outstanding bonds except the series listed below as being secured by the 2017 Reserve Account, and except for Series 2018B and Series 2018C.
+The Airport may designate any series of bonds as a "participating series" secured by the Common Reserve Account.
+The reserve requirement is equal to the maximum annual debt service on the outstanding bonds secured by the Common Reserve Account accruing in any year during the life of all participating series of bonds secured by the Common Reserve Account.

 2017 Reserve Account - The Airport has established an additional pooled reserve account identified as the 2017 Reserve Account in the Reserve Fund, as security for each series of bonds (a 2017 Reserve Series) that is designated as being secured by the 2017 Reserve Account.
-As of June 30, 2024, only the Series 2017D, 2019B, and 2019D Bonds are secured by the 2017 Reserve Account.
+As of June 30, 2025, only the Series 2017D, 2019B, and 2019D Bonds are secured by the 2017 Reserve Account.
 The reserve requirement for the 2017 Reserve Account is equal to the lesser of: (i) the maximum amount of aggregate annual debt service for all 2017 Reserve Series Bonds in any fiscal year during the period from the date of calculation to the final scheduled maturity of the 2017 Reserve Series Bonds, (ii) 10.0% of the outstanding aggregate principal amount of all 2017 Reserve Series Bonds (provided that the issue price of a Series of 2017 Reserve Series Bonds will be used in this calculation if such Series was sold with an original issue discount that exceeded 2.0% of the principal of such Series on its original date of sale), and (iii) 125.0% of the average aggregate annual debt service for all 2017 Reserve Series Bonds.